 As you can imagine, the second comment leads to much more productive conversation.
 If I tell my husband he is a jerk, he feels he needs to defend himself from that accusation against his character.
-All true conversation stops and we just escalate into back and forth defensiveness, only concerned with maintaining our status as “right.”
+All true conversation halts, and instead we escalate into back and forth defensiveness, only concerned with maintaining our status as “right.”

-During our ProGrace workshops, we look at images of the back and forth that exists in our culture between the pro-life and pro-choice political expressions.
+During our ProGrace workshops, we look at the relationship between the pro-life and pro-choice political expressions in our culture.
 One of the observations most people make is that both sides are just yelling at each other.
 No one is actually listening or trying to have a conversation.
 In essence, they are just shouting “You’re a jerk!” without trying to foster a dialogue that would lead to understanding.

 Because of that, one of the first steps on the ProGrace journey is to listen to people who view this issue differently than us.
-And in order to do that, we have to be bold enough to ask for their opinion – and not try to defend our position.
+And in order to do that, we have to be bold enough to ask for their opinion without trying to defend our own.

 So, if you’re up for it, commit to initiating a conversation about abortion this week, with someone you are pretty sure doesn’t share your views on the subject.
 I know we don’t have this conversation very often in our culture, so it may feel a bit awkward.
 But in my experience, people respond very well when it’s clear you just want to listen to them, not get into a debate about the topic.